vanilla-extracts/writing-website/src/blog/project.md

 {
  "published": "2025-04-02"
 }
-# Announcing new short story: My roommates suddenly turned into girls (Working Title)
+# Announcing new short story: My roommates suddenly turned into my girlfriends (Working Title)

 ## Roommates {#roommates}
 I have... yet another project.
 It's cute and silly the name may change but the current working title is: